 It is a good source of magnesium, omega-3 fatty acids, and vitamin E.

-Looking to up your protein intake?
+Are you looking to up your protein intake?
 Consider using this flour swap as it contains protein.

-It is also a low-carb and gluten free replacement for white flour.
+It is also a low-carb and gluten-free replacement for white flour.

 It’s also a good source of the essential B vitamins: thiamin, riboflavin, niacin, and folate.

-5. Quinoa Flour is a source of iron, protein, fiber, healthy unsaturated fats and antioxidants.
+5. Quinoa Flour is a source of iron, protein, fiber, healthy unsaturated fats, and antioxidants.

 6. Buckwheat flour is a source of protein, fats and carbohydrates.
 It contains potassium, magnesium, phosphorus, iron, thiamin, folate, niacin, riboflavin, vitamin B6 and vitamin K